• Skip to primary navigation

 Not all sweet potatoes are orange inside, as a matter of fact, you can find purple ones.
 Alongside sweet potatoes in the grocery aisle are garnet potatoes, and what is commonly called a yam, although it is not a true yam.
 Any of these can easily be used in this recipe.
 Even pumpkin or butternut squash could be substituted.
 Adjust your cooking time accordingly.

-I can't find preserved lemons, what can I use in its place?
+I can't find preserved lemons, what can I use in their place?

 It wouldn't be exactly right, but you could use some lemon zest to give it some lemon flavor.
 Lemon zest mixed with a bit of salt would be closer to the preserved lemon flavor.